The 4 Best Chest Exercises for Size

 The lower chest is part of the pectoralis minor, meaning you technically are activating the fibers with exercises such as the barbell bench press.
 However, in terms of isolating that portion of the chest, it can be done, and should be done, and the exercise of choice is bodyweight chest dips.

-Bodyweight chest dips have been around forever, utilized by some of the greatest bodybuilders such as Arnold Schwarzenegger, and are a great way to finish off a chest workout.
+Bodyweight chest dips have been around forever, utilized by some of the greatest bodybuilders such as Arnold Schwarzenegger, and are a great way to finish off a chest workout, taking the sets to muscular failure.
 Too often are bodyweight exercises overlooked, and dips are to the chest what pull-ups are to the back.
 Dips help to build strength in the pushing muscles and develop the lower pectorals more than a standard bench press would.
 They also help you to learn your body a bit more, and develop a good mind-muscle connection

 Bodyweight Chest Dips Muscles Worked